Skip to content

 The teen years are a time when mood disorders can first appear.
 The specific symptoms of a depressive disorder will depend on the type of mood you have: major depressive disorder, bipolar disorder, or another type of depressive disorder.

-Behavioral changes
+Behavioral Signs

 There may be changes in behavior, such as: